merovex-press/stranded-series/series/books/0101-discovery/001-introduce-ephraim.md

 "Barbara, would you mind warming up some soup?"

 Jeffry's wife Barbara set down her needlework.
 "Certainly.
 Good evening, Ephraim."
+As she stood, Ephraim noticed the slight bulge that would be a new niece or nephew.
+He was there when their first was stillborn.
+Peggy and Jeffry junior would be asleep upstairs.

 He started to shiver.
 "Evening."
 Without asking, he moved a nearby three-legged stool closer to the fire and sat.